philelson/Magecert/ee_catalog_target_rules.md

 ##How does the module store the data in the database?

-Data from the admin is stored in 3 core tables:
+Data from the admin is stored in 3 tables:

 1. __enterprise\_targetrule__ This table contains general information about the Rule, such as it's name, status, active dates, serialized actions and conditions etc. It is the main table used by the `Enterprise_TargetRule_Model_Resource_Rule` model.
 2. __enterprise\_targetrule\_customersegment__ This table joins the target rule with a customer segment if one has been set in the conditions. `Enterprise_TargetRule_Model_Resource_Rule` provides CRUD operations for this table.